Symphony No. 31 (Haydn): Premiere

 The premiere performance would have taken place in the hall of one of Prince Esterházy's palaces, probably in the family seat at Eisenstadt.
 The orchestra was very small, with perhaps three each for first and second violins, one violist, one cellist, and one bass player; but in compensation the hall would have been quite reverberant—the basis of a sonically impressive effect when the (not entirely refined, valveless) horns of the day were played in a group of four.

 Haydn himself probably would have been one of the first violinists, leading the orchestra with his instrument.
 According to James Webster, "the audience would have consisted of the prince and his guests only and very often Haydn's orchestra of fifteen or so players would have outnumbered the listeners."

-Movements
+Music

 The work is scored for one flute, two oboes, four horns, and strings.
 David Wyn Jones remarks on these numbers: "given that the Esterházy orchestra as a whole was no more than 16 or 17 players, [four horns] amounted to a quarter of the orchestra, a proportion that not even Mahler or Strauss contemplated.
 (This deliberate imbalance of sonority is often regularized in modern performances by increasing the number of strings or by telling the horn players to play down.)"

 The symphony is in four movements, marked as follows: